knative/docs/docs/install/operator/configuring-eventing-cr.md

   version: "0.19"
 ```

-Knative versions is compliant with the semantic versioning format.
+Knative versions are compliant with the semantic versioning format.
 You can specify the field `spec.version` with a version in
 the format of either `Major.Minor.Patch` or `Major.Minor`.
 If `spec.version` is not specified, the Knative Operator will
 install the latest available version of Knative Eventing.
 If `spec.version` is specified in the format of `Major.Minor`,
 Knative Operator will install the latest available version of Knative Eventing under the same `Major.Minor` number.
 For
-example, if `spec.version` is set to "0.19", Knative Operator will install the latest "0.19.x", which is available in the
+example, if `spec.version` is set to "0.19", Knative Operator will install the latest "0.19.x" version that is available in the
 operator.

 If Knative Eventing is already managed by the Operator, updating the `spec.version` field in the `KnativeEventing` resource